Federal Loans

 Federal Direct Loans

 All federal student loans obtained by a student or parent are reported to and tracked on the National Student Loan Data System (NSLDS).
 NSLDS loan records are accessible to all authorized NSLDS users, including schools, student loan guaranty agencies, lenders, federal agencies, and other authorized users.
+Learn more about Federal Student Loans here.

 The Federal Direct Subsidized Loan is awarded to eligible undergraduate students who demonstrate financial need.